 - Weight and age restrictions will be strictly enforced.

 - This activity is NOT recommended for some guests age 70 and up.
 Please review mobility and disability info listed below.
 Pregnant guests will not be permitted to participate due to fall risk.

 - Please no high heels, sandals or flip flops.

-No refunds or reschedules for guests that ignore the requirements.
-Arrive 15 minutes early to check in and be ready for fun!
+- Please arrive 15 minutes early to check in and be ready for fun!

-The training includes:
+Segway rider training includes:

 - Education of rider courtesy and rules of the road.

 I or a member of my group has a disability or medical condition.

 It is important to note that the Segway has not been designed, tested, or approved as a medical device.

 How do you evaluate and /or handle a guest with a disability / medical condition ?